What do the fundamental constants of physics tell us about life?: Acknowledgments

 \section{Acknowledgments}

 We would like to thank the Mehta and Kondev groups for many useful discussions.
-We would also like to thank our colleagues in the CZI Theory group for useful comments on an early presentation of this work. \paragraph*{Funding:} PM was funded by the NIH NIGMS R35GM119461 and a Chan-Zuckerberg Investigator grant (to PM).
+We would also like to thank Rob Phillips, Andrew Murray, and Richard Adler for comments on the manuscript.
+We would also like to acknowledge our colleagues in the CZI Theory group for useful comments on an early presentation of this work. \paragraph*{Funding:} PM was funded by the NIH NIGMS R35GM119461 and a Chan-Zuckerberg Investigator grant (to PM).
 JK was funded by a Simon's Investigator in Physics Fellowship and Chan-Zuckerberg Investigator grant (to JK). \paragraph*{Author contributions:}